 - Does your heart yearn to fulfill these goals?

-If you answered yes to most of these questions then you’re on your way to achieving your 2018 resolutions.
+If you answered yes to most of these questions then you’re on your way to achieving your new year resolutions.
 If you answered no, like many of us, you’ve probably been caught up by our goal orientated society’s non-stop media push for more…. more everything… and been goal setting around what society, advertising, our boss or others tell us we want.
 Using values to underpin our goals means we can enjoy the journey towards our goals, even if we have to fine-tune the goal along the way.

 Setting SMART goals